This post may contain affiliate links.

 Rayavadee Krabi in Railay Beach – An Ultra Luxe Beach Resort in Thailand

-The luxury beach resort of Rayavadee Krabi is set apart from the main part of Railay Beach.
+The 5-star Rayavadee Krabi is set apart from the main part of Railay Beach.

-It’s a 26-acre village-style beach resort with landscaped grounds, luxe villas, private speedboat access, sandy beaches and a gourmet restaurant built into an ancient cave.
+It’s a 26-acre village-style beach resort with landscaped grounds, comfortable villas, sandy beaches and a gourmet restaurant built into an ancient cave.

-A lot of travelers add on a couple of nights at Rayavadee when they’re touring Phuket or Koh Lanta.
+A lot of travellers add on a couple of nights at Rayavadee when they’re touring Phuket or Koh Lanta, and the resort’s private speedboat makes getting there a sea breeze.

 Look at prices for this 5-star beach resort in Krabi here.